vuongducphuong/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/down-payment-invoices-page.png
    :align: center
-   :alt: The down payment invoices page in Odoo Sales.
+   :alt: The down payment invoices page in Leansoft Sales.

 To complete the flow, select the invoice with the :guilabel:`Not Paid` status, which opens that invoice.
 On the invoice page, click :guilabel:`Confirm`, then :guilabel:`Register Payment`, and